 First Edition Signed

+First Edition.
 First edition.
 Oblong softcover.
 24 pages.
 Exhibition catalog for a show that ran October 18 through November 19, 2002.
 Features an essay by John Brunetti.
 Includes 16 color illustrations, list of previous exhibitions, and a selected bibliography.
 A near fine copy in stapled wrappers with some very minor wear.
 Signed by Conger on the title page.
+Signed.

 2002, Art, Roy Boyd Gallery, 24 p., very good paperback with colored plates, appears to be signed by artist.